cook-jeremy/StarRatingAPI/README.md

 ```
 However, this creates a dependency on SF Symbols just for the convenience of implementing a simple rating, which is not worth the trade-off.

+### Alternative 4

 # Type Erasure trade-off in `RatingStyle`
 In order for a rating's style to be agnostic to the type of its value, the `makeBody` of `RatingStyle` should be generic over the parameter `RatingStyleConfiguration<Value>`.
-Then to use the resulting `View`, we want to return an opaque type for `View`.
+To use the resulting `View`, we want to return an opaque type for `View`:
 ```swift
 protocol RatingStyle {
     associatedtype Body: View